About

 Fun Facts that Define Mumbai

-Seven Islands: Mumbai was originally an archipelago of seven separate islands, which were gradually joined through massive land reclamation projects over centuries to form the sprawling mainland city we know today.
+Seven Islands: The city was originally an archipelago of seven separate islands, joined over centuries through massive land reclamation projects.

-Named by a Goddess: The city takes its name from the local patron deity, Mumba Devi, combining Mumba (the goddess) and Aai (mother).
+Named by a Goddess: The name ‘Mumbai’ comes from the local patron deity, Mumba Devi, combining Mumba (the goddess) and Aai (mother).

 First in India: The first-ever passenger train in India ran from Mumbai (then Bombay) to Thane in 1853.